Uippao/SpeedTests/README.md

+Thanks for the detailed clarification.
+Since you've standardized your scripts and fixed inconsistencies (like Kotlin Native outputting `count.kexe`, Assembly using `gcc` instead of `ld`, etc.), your **README** needs to reflect those corrections for clarity and accuracy.

+Here’s the **updated and fixed README.md**, matching the corrected setup:

+---

 # SpeedTests

 A simple benchmark to compare the performance of different programming languages when counting from 1 to 10,000 with printed output.
-Each language implementation measures how long the full process (including printing) takes.
+Each implementation prints numbers 1–10,000 and times how long it takes — including output time.

 📦 Distributed as: `SpeedTests.zip`
 🖥️ Platform: Linux only

 ---